FhenixProtocol/fhenix-docs/docs/devdocs/Tutorials/Your-First-FHE-Contract.md

 ## Next Steps

-If you want to learn more about working with Fhenix, please check out our [docs for a development tutorial](#).
+If you want to learn more about working with Fhenix, please check out [docs for a development tutorial](../Tutorials/Basic/intro).
 Here, you will learn how to set up your local dev environment and create an encrypted ERC-20 token!

-Or, [click here to check out part 2 of our easy win guide](#), where we go over Fhenix principles 101 on Remix.
-Learn how to handle operations, conditional logic, and permissions (viewing encrypted fields).
+[//]: # (Or, [click here to check out part 2 of our easy win guide]&#40;#&#41;, where we go over Fhenix principles 101 on Remix.
+Learn how to handle operations, conditional logic, and permissions &#40;viewing encrypted fields&#41;.)

 ### Have Questions?